 Probably of more interest though in this context are maximal strongly $(n,v)$-clique-partitioned graphs.
 Clearly these graphs contain no $(v+1)$-clique.
 Let $G$ be a maximal strongly $(n,v)$-clique-partitioned graph and denote the number of edges by $|G|$.
 Then $|G|=nv(v-1)/2+nv(n-1)(v-2)/2=nv(nv-2n+1)/2$.
 So $|G|/|T(nv,v)|=(nv-2n+1)/n(v-1)=1-(n-1)/n(v-1)\to 1$ as $v\to\infty$.
 Thus maximal strongly $(n,v)$-clique-partitioned graphs form a family of graphs avoiding $(v+1)$-cliques, the number of edges of which approach asymptotically the number of edges in the extremal graphs $T(nv,v)$.

-Finally, we note the relationship between our questions and colouring problems.
-It is immediate that the complement of a strongly $(n,v)$-clique-partitioned graph is a graph with chromatic number $n$, and with the property that any proper $n$-colouring decomposes the graph into a unique set of colour classes, each of size $v$.
+Finally, we return to the relationship between our questions and colouring problems.
 It is shown in \cite[Theorem~3.3]{Klotz2016} that the circulant graph $\Cay(\Z_{nv},\{\pm 1,\pm 2,\ldots,\pm(n-1)\})$ is an edge-minimal uniquely $n$-colourable graph of order $nv$.
 Since by \cite[Theorem~2.2]{Klotz2016} the colour classes of such a Cayley graph must be cosets of some subgroup of order $v$ in $\Z_{nv}$, it follows that this circulant graph is unique.
 Therefore its complement is the unique maximal strongly $(n,v)$-clique partitioned circulant graph.
-Since by Proposition~\ref{prop:circulant} our graph $\Gamma(n,v)$ is a circulant graph, it is therefore isomorphic to the complement of the graph $\Cay(\Z_{nv},\{\pm 1,\pm 2,\ldots,\pm(n-1)\})$ from~\cite{Klotz2016}.
+This is in agreement with our Proposition~\ref{prop:circulant}.